fpichardom/knowledgebase_search_documentation/CKAN/knowledgebase_custom_resources.typ

 *Categories:*

 - *scholarly-article*: Publication in a journal or publishing organization which has an author, specific publishing date and a resolvable persistent identifier such as a DOI.
 It could also have versions.
-  - peer-reviewed article
+  - peer-reviewed
-  - non peer-reviewed article
+  - non peer-reviewed

 - *web-content*: a webpage that serves as a reference material.
 Typically curated by an organization but can also be attributed to particular authors.
 URls are the main identifiers and the document is subject to evolve with time.
 This would be general enough for resources in the form of blog articles, documentation, wiki articles, etc.
   - guide: descriptive information on how to tackle specific scenarios or providing general overview of a particular topic.